yohokr7/Edgar-AllanPoe/README.md

 # Edgar-AllanPoe
-Using SEC's EDGAR to download quarterly financial statements and compare to historical stock movement
+Using SEC's EDGAR to download quarterly financial statements and compare to historical stock movement of S&P 500 companies

 ## Resources Used
-The base code used to find the Ticker and CIK values of all S&P 500 companies mines the data from the Wikipedia page on the S&P 500 the base code can be found at: https://pythonprogramming.net/sp500-company-list-python-programming-for-finance/
+The base code used to find the Ticker and CIK values of all S&P 500 companies mines the data from the Wikipedia page on the S&P 500.
+The base code can be found at: https://pythonprogramming.net/sp500-company-list-python-programming-for-finance/

-The base code to querey Financial Statements from SEC's EDGAR was found thanks to Nick McCarthy The base code was found at: https://www.codeproject.com/Articles/1227765/Parsing-XBRL-with-Python
+The base code to querey Financial Statements from SEC's EDGAR was found thanks to Nick McCarthy.
+The base code was found at: https://www.codeproject.com/Articles/1227765/Parsing-XBRL-with-Python

-The Stock Data being used was accumulated by Cam Nugent The Stock Data was found at: https://www.kaggle.com/camnugent/sandp500/data The Data runs from 02/08/2013 to 02/07/2018
+The Stock Data being used was accumulated and uploaded by Cam Nugent on kaggle.com.
+The Stock Data runs through 02/08/2013 to 02/07/2018 and can be found at: https://www.kaggle.com/camnugent/sandp500/data

+## Caveats
+The Code can only be run for the following years: 2014, 2015, 2016, 2017.
+The Stock Data also did not include Adjusted Close prices, so any evalutions could be effected by any Stock Splits or Dividends